Ömnögovi Province

 The province is rich in mineral deposits, including gold and copper.
 Agriculture is of minor importance.
-Vegetables are grown in some oases, e.g. in Dal near Dalanzadgad.
+Vegetables are grown in some oases -for example, in Dal near Dalanzadgad.

-As the aimag has various sights to offer, tourism is gaining importance. Ömnögovi includes several well known tourist areas, including the Flaming Cliffs, Gobi Gurvansaikhan National Park and Khongoryn Els - The Singing Sand Dunes.
+As the aimag has various sights to offer, tourism is gaining importance. Ömnögovi includes several well known tourist areas, including the Flaming Cliffs, Gobi Gurvansaikhan National Park and Khongoryn Els – The Singing Sand Dunes.

 Transportation

 The Dalanzadgad Airport (ZMDZ/DLZ) has one concrete runway.
 It is served by regular domestic flights from and to Ulaanbaatar.

 Administrative subdivisions

 Religion

 According to a 2009 survey, 73.5% of the residents of Ömnögovi are Buddhists, 2.9% are Christians, 23.3% do not identify with a formal religion, and 0.3% adhere to other formal religions.

+Economy

+In 2018, the province contributed to 1.86% of the total national GDP of Mongolia.